 Another approach would be to automate the intake, filing and classification of inventory documents using software.
-TIMS Journal ID, a new product from DTN, is an example of such a solution.
-Adding intelligence to the data TIMS already tracks, Journal ID converts inventory data from multiple sources into a single XML feed, preparing it to flow easily into whatever back-office system is in use.
+DTN TIMS® Journal ID is an example of such a solution.

+Adding intelligence to the data DTN TIMS already tracks, Journal ID converts inventory data from multiple sources into a single XML feed, preparing it to flow easily into whatever back-office system is in use.
 The benefits of this automation are immediate to the accounting team.
 Manual filing, retrieval and conversion of data is almost entirely eliminated, saving valuable time.

-In addition, such automation prevents the errors inherent in manual data conversion.
+In addition, automation eliminates errors inherent in manual data conversion.
+Using DTN TIMS Journal ID, a reconciliation manager can request documents from the past 30 days, and they'll be retrieved instantly and correctly, regardless of supplier or proprietary code.

-Using DTN TIMS Journal ID, the reconciliation manager can request any documents from the past 30 days, and they'll be retrieved correctly and instantly, regardless of supplier or proprietary code.
-In fact, with such improved efficiency, there's no reason to wait until the end of the month to perform reconciliation.
-The billing process can be initiated and finished whenever is convenient for the business, realizing revenue faster.
+With improved efficiency, there's no reason to wait until month's end to perform reconciliation.
+The billing process can be initiated and finished when it's convenient, realizing revenue faster.

-As a result of using dedicated personnel with a tool built specifically for their purpose, reconciliation becomes a wellmanaged, more efficient and less errorprone process.
+As a result of using dedicated personnel with a tool built specifically for their purpose, reconciliation becomes a smooth, more efficient, and less errorprone process.